 Creative packaging design is how your customers physically interact with your brand.
-So you need to do much more than slap your logo on a box, pack or tin and expect them to have a positive experience.
-Toast can help at every step of the way, from reviewing your existing brand & packaging through to creating new concepts and developing them into store ready artwork.
+So you need to do much more than slap a creative product logo on a box, pack or tin and expect them to have a positive experience.
+Toast can help at every step of the way, from reviewing your existing brand & packaging to creating new concepts and developing them into store ready art work.

 More than a logo

 Your packaging design should introduce your brand promise to new consumers and reaffirm existing customers good choices.
 If it is failing to do either of these then it may be time to check if the packaging is fit for purpose.

 Physical packaging must at least fulfil the following: